Tele Columbus AG (TC1.F) (ETR:TC1) PT Set at €1.70 by Hauck & Aufhaeuser

-Tele Columbus AG (TC1.F) (ETR:TC1) has been assigned a €1.70 ($2.00) price target by analysts at Hauck & Aufhaeuser in a report issued on Tuesday, Borsen Zeitung reports.
-The brokerage currently has a “sell” rating on the stock.
-Hauck & Aufhaeuser’s target price indicates a potential downside of 47.12% from the stock’s previous close.
+Tele Columbus AG (TC1.F) (ETR:TC1) has been given a €1.70 ($2.00) price target by investment analysts at Hauck & Aufhaeuser in a note issued to investors on Monday, Borsen Zeitung reports.
+The brokerage presently has a “sell” rating on the stock.
+Hauck & Aufhaeuser’s price target would indicate a potential downside of 46.96% from the stock’s previous close.

 Tele Columbus AG, together with its subsidiaries, operates fiber networks in Germany.
 The company operates through TV, Internet and Telephony, and Other segments.
 It offers analogue, digital TV, and radio broadcasting services, as well as premium TV packages that comprise approximately 75 additional digital TV programs, and approximately 250 TV channels and 70 digital radio stations that are offered on the digital entertainment platform.